Haminados

-Haminados, also known as huevos haminados, chaminados, or braised eggs, is a traditional Sephardic Jewish dish popular in Israel.
-These eggs are cooked for a long time, resulting in red-brown whites and darkened yolks.
+Haminados is a Sephardic Jewish dish of eggs that are cooked slowly until the whites turn red-brown and the yolks darken.
 The name is derived from the Hebrew word "ḥam (חם)," meaning "hot," reflecting the dish's preparation method.
+It is also known as huevos haminados, chaminados, or braised eggs.

 Haminados have been a component of Jewish cuisine since at least the 15th century in Medieval Spain.
-Today, they are an integral of Israeli cuisine, typically prepared either on their own or as part of the Sephardic/Mizrahi Shabbat stew known as chamin.
-These braised eggs are often enjoyed as an ingredient or accompaniment in various dishes.
+Today, they are an integral part of Israeli cuisine, typically prepared either on their own or as part of the Sephardic and Mizrahi Shabbat stew known as chamin (a counterpart of Ashkenazi Cholent).
+These braised eggs are often eaten as an ingredient or accompaniment in various dishes.

 Name

 The dish's name is haminados (guevos haminados in Ladino, meaning “warmed eggs”) Historically, it was also called huebos hammados.
-The name derives from the Hebrew word "ham," (חם) meaning "hot," plus the ending "-ados" (perfect-passive, masculine plural), thus "made hot, heated."
+The name derives from the Spanish word "huevos," meaning eggs, and the Hebrew word "ham" (חם) meaning "hot," appended with the Spanish ending "-ados" (perfect-passive, masculine plural), thus "made hot, heated."